Updates and additions January 8, 2022

 The aftermath of the war severely impaired and damaged museum depots, not only in Germany.
 Much was lost, some decorative parts survived.
 At my request, generally unknown, inconspicuous and perhaps never exhibited boat models appeared from various depots.

-A CASE STORY (KRAKÓW)
+2 A CASE STUDY (KRAKÓW)

 Author: Jacek Kukuczka in an email dated February 19, 2021